 Smitten Kitchen’s Takeout-style Sesame Noodles is a great recipe.
 I really like the sauce.
 It’s not too heavy or thick or sticky, which means that the noodles are good as leftovers straight from the fridge.
 It is not too peanuty or sesamey, and has a nice soy flavor.
 There’s the perfect amount of sauce, too, to coat some matchstick peppers and thinly sliced cucumbers that I toss with it.
 If I didn’t have fresh vegetables around to use, I’d steam and drain a frozen Asian veggie mix to go alongside this.

 Ingredients and Tips

 I used rice noodles for this, but I preferred the thinner, narrower rice noodles rather than the wide ones.
-(The ones I liked best were Thai Kitchen brand.)
+(The ones I liked best were these Thai Kitchen thin rice noodles .)
 It’s very important with the rice noodles that you keep the water at a boil and stir them often as they cook, or else they will stick together and be stiff and unpleasant to eat in spots.
 If you don’t want or can’t find rice noodles, you could also use Chinese egg noodles, or even ordinary vermicelli, although I haven’t tried it with them.